jayadarshana05/SAR_OIL_SPILLAGE_PROJECT/README.md

 - Activate the correct conda/virtual environment

-## Pracice Codes brief descriptions
+## Pratice Codes brief descriptions

-*(For results screenshots refer attached word/pdf file in Practice code folder)*.
+*(For results screenshots refer attached pdf file in Practice code folder)*.

 1. **Code 1:** Captures live webcam frames (camera index 0) and displays them continuously until the user presses `q`.
 2. **Code 2:** Captures webcam frames, displays them in real time, and saves each frame as an image into a `frames` folder until `q` is pressed.